3Blue1Brown

 The original version, used for 3b1b videos, is perhaps best viewed as a testing ground where I try to quickly put new things together while developing new videos.

-There many other excellent channels that have made use of it for their own expository videos.
+There are many other excellent channels that have made use of it for their own expository videos.

-Keep in mind, plenty of professional animation tools like Blender and After Effects can be made programmatic too.
-Also, be sure to ask yourself if what you’re doing actually benefits from being programmatic.
+Keep in mind that plenty of professional animation tools like Blender and After Effects can be made programmatic too.
+Also, be sure to ask yourself if what you’re doing benefits from being programmatic.
 If all you’re looking to do is simple moving/fading animations, using something simple like Keynote or PowerPoint might take you farther than you’d expect.

-Where programatic animations works best is when you have a situation where the code directly reflects the math you’re trying to explain, or where iteration, abstraction, and conditionals make a set of illustrations possible which otherwise would have taken much too long to do manually.
+Where programmatic animations work best is when you have a situation where the code directly reflects the math you’re trying to explain, or where iteration, abstraction, and conditionals make a set of illustrations possible which otherwise would have taken much too long to do manually.

 Will you please make a video [some topic]?